What we do

 Long Term Housing

-We also have 2 Houses that Mercy Community Services provide for our use as well as 3 community properties – these are unfunded but we use the same rent calculation and they are generally furnished.
+We also have 2 other houses that provide longer term housing – these are unfunded, but we use the same rent calculation and they are generally furnished.

 Upper Ross Emergency Relief

 FEAT is part of a collective of 7 services that provide practical assistance to low income people who are living in the Upper Ross.
 Each Wednesday morning a FEAT community Worker & a worker from one of the other services distribute food vouchers from the Upper Ross Community Centre in Allambie Lane.
 This is limited assistance through an appointment only system by contacting the FEAT office.
 Funds for this service are provided through Dept. of Social Security.

 - MAKE AN APPOINTMENTCall to book in an appointment with our friendly and understanding staff.